Mikaela/mikaela.github.io/n/kwin.md

 _{{ page.excerpt }}_

-First step is opening `systemsettings`, scrolling down to `Apps & Windows` where there is `Window Management` which opens a sidebar with `Window Rules`.
+First step is opening `LC_ALL=C.UTF-8 systemsettings`, scrolling down to `Apps & Windows` where there is `Window Management` which opens a sidebar with `Window Rules`.

-Alternatively one can just second click any titlebar, choose ore actions`and select either`Window specific special settings`or`App specific special settings` (backtranslated from Finnish).
+Alternatively one can just second click any titlebar, choose more actions and select either `Window specific special settings` or `App specific special settings` (backtranslated from Finnish).

 <!-- editorconfig-checker-disable -->
 <!-- prettier-ignore-start -->